iritaca/storybook-learning/README.md

 Storybook for UI development, and basic testing support.

 #### Why this template?
-Setting up Storybook from scratch can be time-consuming - this template helps you skip the version mismatches and boilerplate, so you can focus on solving real problems.
+Setting up Storybook from scratch can be time-consuming - this template helps you skip the version mismatches, so you can focus on solving real problems.

 As developers, we should spend more time building things that matter - not wrestling with setup or compatibility issues. :smile: